spatialos/online-services/docs/content/get-started/quickstart.md

     - [Docker](https://docs.docker.com/install/) - to build the images.
     - [Google Cloud SDK](https://cloud.google.com/sdk/) - we use this tool to push built images up to our Google Cloud project.
     - [Terraform](https://www.terraform.io/) - we use this to configure the different cloud services we use.
     - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - used to deploy services to the cloud Kubernetes instance.
-It's included in Docker Desktop if you're on Windows or Mac.
+It's included in Docker Desktop if you're on Windows or macOS.

 **Fork or clone the repository**</br>